Sylvia Rexach

 Sylvia Regina Rexach González (January 22, 1922 - October 20, 1961) was a Puerto Rican comedy scriptwriter, poet, singer and composer of boleros.

-Early years

 Rexach was born and raised in Santurce, Puerto Rico.
 Her parents were Julio E. Rexach of Fajardo, and María Teresa González, of San Juan, Puerto Rico.
 There she attended public school and received her primary education.
 She then went to a private school where she finished her secondary education before attending the Central High School of Santurce.
 During her high school years, when she was 14 years old, she wrote several poems which were to become part of her musical compositions.
 She amazed her teachers when she composed "Di, Corazón" (Tell me, Heart) and "Matiz de Amor" (Calm Love).
 Rexach also learned how to play musical instruments, such as the guitar, the piano and the saxophone at a young age.

+The tones of Rexach's compositions varied from the soft and romantic to the harsh and tormented.
+Among her compositions that became hits in Puerto Rico and abroad were: "Alma Adentro" (Inner Soul, actually a homage to a brother who died in an accident), "Idilio", "Olas y Arenas" (Waves and Sands), "Mi Versión" (My Version), "Nave sin Rumbo" (Wandering Ship), "Di, Corazón" and "Matiz de Amor".
+She even wrote a humorous novelty song, "Cuchú cuchía", which features Rafael Hernández Marín as a co-composer.
+Described as "exquisitely fine" and relying on nostalgia and beauty to grasp the listener, Rexach's work was also popular in Venezuela, Mexico, Argentina and Peru, among other Spanish-speaking countries.
+Her compositions have been recorded by many other artists, such as Marco Antonio Muñiz, Danny Rivera, Gilberto Monroig, Chucho Avellanet, Lucecita Benítez, Juan Luis Barry, Linda Ronstadt, Ednita Nazario, Lourdes Pérez, Lunna, and Maritzaida.
+Two television specials were made about Sylvia's life, "Sylvia, en tu Memoria" (Sylvia, in your Memory) and Ángela Meyer's "El fondo del Dolor" (In the Deepest Pain) starring Sharon Riley, Sylvia's daughter.